Zimbabwe Pastor, Protestor Faces 20 Years for Subversion

 Read more: Evan Mawarire, the Zimbabwe Pastor Fighting Robert Mugabe

-The country’s historic elections last year elevated Mugabe’s former right-hand man, Emmerson Mnangagwa, who promised a prosperous new era.
-But the polls were marred by deadly clashes.
+The country’s historic elections last year elevated Mugabe’s former right-hand man, Emmerson Mnangagwa, who promised a prosperous new era even as the election was marred by deadly clashes.
+When Mnangagwa was named to the TIME 100 in 2018, Mawarire wrote his citation.

-Zimbabwe plunged into turmoil again this week, after President Mnangagwa declared that state-controlled fuel prices would more than double in an effort to stem severe shortages.
+President Mnangagwa declared that state-controlled fuel prices would more than double in an effort to stem severe shortages.
 Trade and labor unions called a three-day strike to oppose the new rates, which are now reportedly the highest in the world.
 Protesters burned tires in the streets of Harare and Bulawayo.

 Read more: After Mugabe’s Fall, the Crocodile Takes Charge in Zimbabwe

 Police and military units responded with force.
 More than 600 people have been arrested in an effort to silence discontent, and eight people were killed Monday after police used firearms and teargas against protesters, according to Amnesty International.
+The government claims only three were killed.

 A local medical NGO says it treated 68 gunshot wound cases and more than 100 others for assaults with “sharp objects, booted feet, [and] baton sticks,” the Associated Press reported.

 “Years of political and economic mismanagement has brought Zimbabwe’s economy to its knees,” said Muleya Mwananyanda, Amnesty’s deputy director for Southern Africa.
 “Millions of Zimbabweans are terrified about the knock-on effects that the fuel increases will have on their daily lives.”

 The uproar turned into a more subdued sit-in on Wednesday as many citizens observed a nationwide “stay-at-home” campaign that saw businesses shuttered and public transit left idle.

-The government claims only three people have been killed in the protests, one of them a police officer stoned by a mob.
 Internet blackouts have been imposed since Tuesday.

 Meanwhile, President Mnangagwa has taken to traveling abroad in the hopes of drumming up foreign investment.
 He visited President Vladimir Putin in Russia before heading to the World Economic Forum in Davos.